African pompano: Taxonomy and naming

-The Africanus pompanus is one of three members of the diamond trevally genus Alectis, which itself is one of 33 genera in the jack and horse mackerel family Carangidae.
+The Alectis ciliaris is one of three members of the diamond trevally genus Alectis, which itself is one of 33 genera in the jack and horse mackerel family Carangidae.
 The Carangidae are part of the order Carangiformes.
 This species is the type species for the genus Alectis.

 The species may have been first scientifically described by Carolus Linnaeus in 1758 as Zeus gallus, known at the time from the Atlantic Ocean.
 Linnaeus classified the fish as a type of dory, still known today under the genus name Zeus.
 The name is ambiguous, because with only a very summary description and without a type specimen, it is unclear if he is actually referring to this species.
 In 1787 the German naturalist Marcus Elieser Bloch described a new species under the name of Zeus ciliaris, described from a type specimen collected from Surat, India, which is a junior synonym of Linnaeus' name.
 Following this description, a number of naturalists reclassified the species as the taxonomic literature of fishes grew in volume.
 Bernard Germain de Lacépède was the first to do so, synonymising the two previous names under the new name Gallus virescens.
 Although he had intended Gallus to be a new genus, this name had been assigned to a group of birds previously.

 Rafinesque renamed Gallus virescens in 1815, creating a new genus, Alectis, for the taxon, and designating this species as the type species for his new genus.
 Throughout much of history the obscure and somewhat insane works of Rafinesque were generally ignored by the scientific community.
 For example, another junior synonym, Zeus crinitus, was named for US populations of this species by the American Samuel L. Mitchill in 1826.
-The celebrated scientist Georges Cuvier followed Eduard Rüppell (1830) in classifying this fish in the genus Blepharis (which is also a plant) in 1833, and this fish was known as belonging to this genus for most of history.
+The scientist Georges Cuvier followed Eduard Rüppell (1830) in classifying this fish in the genus Blepharis (which is also a plant) in 1833, and this fish was known as belonging to this genus for most of history.
 Nonetheless, Rafinesque had been first to reclassifying the fish (correctly), and as such his generic name has priority, which is why this species is known as Alectis today.

 A number of other biologists also reclassified the taxon, or named completely new species, such as Scyris analis and Carangoides ajax.
 All names except Alectis ciliaris are now considered defunct according to the ICZN rules.
 The original genus name of Zeus has now also been applied to an ascomycete fungi (this is permitted under the rules, because a fungus is not an animal).

 The Africanus pompanus is not a true pompano of the genus Trachinotus, but is more closely allied with the fish commonly called jacks and trevallies.
 The various common names used for the species generally reflect the juvenile filamentous fins, with a number of variations on 'threadfin trevally' often used.